OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/index.md

 ### Video
 ![icon](assets/video_64_0_434343_none.png){class="size16"}

 A video is a learning content in the MPEG-4 format with the file extension .mp4, and is used for audio and video playback.
-OpenOlat supports subtitles in multiple languages, in-video quizzes and annotations.
-Further information on video formats can be found in the "[Creating Videos](../learningresources/Video.md)" chapter.
+The learning resource video can be added to OpenOLAT by importing or import URL and then further configured.
+OpenOlat supports the display of subtitles in multiple languages, integrated quizzes, annotations and jump labels.
+Further information on video formats and upload in OpenOlat can be found in the ["Creating Videos"](../learningresources/Video.md) chapter.

 ### Learning resources of the type "File"